KCLGeography/Environmental-Monitoring/lake-sediment/README.md

 ### Final preparations
 26. Reconnect the stepper, connect the batteries and place all the components inside and close the enclosure.
 27. Mount the sediment trap such that the pipe is vertical in the water column.
-This is best done by zip-tying to structures or buoy lines.
+Refer to our article for more specific mounting information.